Chocolate, wine and hearing loss

 February is a banner month for wine and chocolate, mostly because both confections have become traditional expressions of love on Valentine’s Day.
 According to History.com, Americans purchase 58 million pounds of chocolate and consume 174,000 gallons of sparkling wine during Valentine’s week.

-And while both are considered a sweet show of devotion, could this indulgence negatively affect your loved one’s hearing health?
+While both are considered a sweet show of devotion, how do they affect your hearing health?

 Go ahead and pour a glass